TheRandomDog/godot-panda3d-importer/README.md

 ### Warning: Experimental
 At the moment, this add-on is mostly experimental and there are many features that are untested or unsupported.
-There are several debug outputs and editor warnings, and use of in-development features only present in Godot 4.4 dev builds.
-There are multiple discrepancies between what's supported between Egg files and BAM files.

-In the future, these issues should become more resolved and the add-on will likely be backported to support older Godot 4 versions.
+There are several debug outputs and editor warnings, as well as multiple discrepancies between what's supported between Egg files and BAM files.
+In the future, these issues should become more resolved.

 ## Installing
 This add-on is currently only available through GitHub while experimental.
 1. Clone or download this repository from GitHub.
-2. Copy the `addons/panda3d_importer` folder into your project's add-ons folder.
+2. Copy the `panda3d_importer` folder into your project's add-ons folder.
 3. Enable the Panda3D Importer add-on in the `Project -> Project Settings -> Plugins` menu.

 ## Using the add-on